 In urban cities, police departments have community precinct council meetings in which police officials answer questions from community members about enforcement of crime and quality of life issues.

 The perceptions of noise pollution and its effects on health and society are not always understood by the general public.
 An important step to reducing noise pollution in your community is to raise public awareness.

-You can download and print our collection of handouts for your family, friends, co-workers and associates.
-Post them on bulletin boards at work, your house of worship, schools, supermarkets, political clubs, and community centers.
-Pass them out at community meetings.
+You can download and print our collection of educational materials and share them.
+Pass them out at community meetings, post fliers on bulletin boards in houses of worship, schools, supermarkets, political clubs, and community centers.
 Mail copies to the local media.
 Promote noise pollution awareness on your website or social media page.

 Your letter reveals a great deal about you: your education and literacy level; your ability to communicate and persuade; your attitude and determination in resolving a noise problem.
 Your letters should be civil and free from ambiguity.
 It will not help you to send poorly written letters for the sake of making a complaint.

 - Do not use adjectives or name calling to slander or demean others.